timburr1/timburr1.github.io/_posts/2020-03-01-pathfinder-resources.md

 ### Who Rolls the Kingdom Check?
 **Kingdom Check:** A kingdom has three attributes: Economy, Loyalty, and Stability.
 Your kingdom’s initial scores in each of these attributes is 0, plus modifiers for kingdom alignment, bonuses provided by the leaders, and any other modifiers.
-**Ruler:** Loyalty checks, any checks or edicts not covered by other rulers
 **Councilor:** Holiday edicts
 **General:** Kingdom checks for events requiring combat
 **Grand Diplomat:** Diplomatic edicts (optional rule)